aeigemann/cfg_random_workout_creator/README.md

 - **Bonus**
     - add/remove list elements with workout content
     - use eventListener onkeydown to trigger colorChange on enter

-## Project Structure

-The project utilizes the following technologies:

-- **HTML:** Responsible for structuring the content and layout of the website.
-- **CSS:** Used for styling and design to enhance the user experience.
-- **JavaScript:** Implements dynamic functionality, such as recipe redirection.

 ## Contributors